 Neuro-rehabilitation programs can help you regain some of the abilities you had before a stroke.

-At Barrow, team of stroke rehabilitation specialists includes:
+At Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center, our team of stroke rehabilitation specialists includes: